 The GI and Liver pathology fellow participates on the GI/Liver subspecialty services, undergoes a frozen section ‘hot seat’ rotation in general pathology, participates in many multidisciplinary conferences (medical liver biopsy, pancreaticobiliary tumor board, UWH/VA regional liver transplant tumor boards, and molecular tumor board), and is involved in teaching of pathology residents and medical students.
 Based on the evaluation of the candidate’s proficiency and performance, there may be opportunities to be involved in laboratory management projects, independent sign out and resident teaching.
 Overall the fellowship is aimed at developing academic and leadership skills to thrive as an expert in GI/Liver pathology.
 Elective time is also available and the fellow is highly encouraged to participate in translational research projects related to GI and Liver pathology.

-An M.D. and successful completion of a certified AP or AP/CP U.S.-based pathology residency training program are required.
+An M.D., DO or international equivalent, and successful completion of a certified AP or AP/CP U.S.-based pathology residency training program are required.
 Applicants must be board eligible or board certified in AP or AP/CP, and a permanent Wisconsin medical license is required prior to start date.

-Beginning July 1, 2019, interested applicants should apply through “Jobs at UW” where you will be required to submit a cover letter, a current CV and a list of at least three references.
-In addition, three letters of recommendation must be sent to email@example.com for your application to be considered complete.
+Please apply at https://jobs.hr.wisc.edu/en-us/job/501951/gi-liver-pathology-fellow.
+You will be required to submit a statement of interest, a current CV and a list of at least three references.
+In addition, three letters of recommendation must be sent to firstname.lastname@example.org for your application to be considered complete.

 Questions should be directed to: